alexpareto/blog/_posts/2020-06-15-thundering-herds.markdown

 3. If the lock is acquired, then recalculate the data and refill the cache.
 4. If the lock is not acquired, wait for the lock to be available again and check if the cache has been filled - if it has, another request has already done the recalculation!
 Return that data.

 A queue is another popular way to tackle this problem.
+See the resources below for ideas there.

 ## Conclusion